 Depending on the person, certain vitamin supplements may be recommended.
 Supplements may include the following:

-People should ask their healthcare provider if they should take a multivitamin.
+People should ask their healthcare provider before starting any vitamins or supplements.
 Consuming adequate amounts of fluid is also important.

-Chronic pancreatitis is a long-term illness that can permanently damage the pancreas.
+Chronic pancreatitis is a long-term condition that can permanently damage the pancreas.

 It is essential to seek medical attention for pancreatitis, as both acute and chronic forms can have serious complications.